Scottish season in jeopardy as player breaches virus rules - WHIZ News

 Scottish soccer was in danger of being halted by the country’s government after a Celtic player breached coronavirus rules by taking a secret trip to Spain and failing to self-isolate on his return.

-The Scottish champions have begun a “full investigation” into the actions of left back Boli Bolingoli, who played in a 1-1 draw with Kilmarnock in the league on Sunday despite only recently returning from Spain without quarantining.
+The Scottish champions issued on Tuesday an apology and a condemnation of the actions of left back Boli Bolingoli, who played in a 1-1 draw with Kilmarnock in the league on Sunday despite having only recently returned from Spain without quarantining.

 A game between Aberdeen and St. Johnstone on Saturday was postponed a day earlier after two Aberdeen players tested positive for COVID-19 and a further six were instructed to self-isolate following a night out in a bar.

-It led to Scotland First Minister Nicola Sturgeon warning that Scottish soccer’s privileges to play during the safety restrictions would be at risk if a similar situation arose.
+That led to Scottish First Minister Nicola Sturgeon warning that Scottish soccer’s privileges to play during the safety restrictions would be at risk if a similar situation arose.

+The government is in discussion with Celtic and soccer governing bodies about how to react to the latest breach, saying in a statement that it will consider “whether a pause is now needed in the resumption of the game in Scotland.”

+“Utterly unacceptable from Bolingoli,” justice minister Humza Yousaf wrote on Twitter, adding he would “support whatever enforcement action” is deemed necessary by police.

 All 12 Premiership managers and captains held talks with government officials on Monday and were reminded of their responsibilities over protocols particular to football and also the general public.